kturney/ember-mapbox-gl/docs/config/environment.md

 ## Properties
 - `accessToken`: Required.
 Your [mapbox token](https://www.mapbox.com/help/how-access-tokens-work/)
 - `map`: Optional.
-Default options for all map instances
+Default options for all map instances.
+Additional options are documented in the [mapbox-gl Map docs](https://www.mapbox.com/mapbox-gl-js/api/#map).
 - `background`: Optional.
 Default options for all background layers.
 - `fill`: Optional.
 Default options for all fill layers.
 - `line`: Optional.
 Default options for all line layers.